Warp9000/Warp9000/README.md

 #### Active Projects

-- [Quaver](https://github.com/Quaver/Quaver) - Helping out fixing things
-- Some soon to be public things
+- Some for now private projects

 #### Other/Abandoned projects